 Very severe traumatic brain injuries can cause a temporary or permanent change in consciousness, such as a coma, vegetative state, or brain death.
 (People who've been in a coma for 30 days or longer can receive a quick approval of disability benefits under Social Security's terminal illness program.)

-Doctors determine how severe the damages to the brain are by reviewing imaging like a CT scan or an MRI.
-Your disability application should contain documentation of such medical imaging, so that the SSA knows that you've been diagnosed with a traumatic brain injury.
+Doctors determine how severe the damage to the brain is by reviewing imaging like a CT scan or an MRI.
+Your disability application should contain documentation of such medical imaging so that the SSA knows that you've been diagnosed with a traumatic brain injury.

 Treatment for TBI will vary depending on the results of the imaging.
 Mild cases might resolve after a few days or weeks of rest, but moderate to severe TBI can require more invasive procedures or intensive therapy.